Monk funds fan's bid to have Birmingham boss tattooed on his bottom

+Garry Monk's face will soon appear on one Birmingham City supporter's bottom after the Blues boss paid for the fan to fulfil a promise as they avoided relegation.

-Birmingham required a win against Fulham on the final day of the Championship season to ensure it would avoid dropping into League One and Monk's men delivered, beating the promotion hopeful 3-1.
+Birmingham required a win against Fulham on the final day of the Championship season to ensure they would avoid dropping into League One and Monk's men delivered, beating the promotion hopefuls 3-1.

 The supporter, Shane Cuzick, posted a fundraising link on Twitter in the hope that some fellow Blues fans might help fund the bizarre and embarrassing tattoo, but Monk himself saw the post and donated £80 to reach the £100 target.